cocolord/edlines_line_segment_detection/README.md

-__edge drawing line detector (edlines)__
+# edge drawing line detector (edlines)

-__All original dependencies have been removed.
-Code could be run  independently.__
+# All OpenCV dependencies have been removed.
+Code could be run  independently.

-edge drawing line detector(EDLines) with a scale in vertical and horizonal direction in boundingbox, respectively
+# Edge drawing line detector(EDLines) with a scale in vertical and horizonal direction in boundingbox, respectively
+# params
 __EDLines__ Simple Interface with Scale in Boundingbox

     @param src         				image,single channel.